-The A’s current slogan is “Green Collar Baseball.”
-If that’s supposed to be like “blue collar,” it’s a poor rewording of it.
-But the A’s have usually had a blue-collar image, from Charlie Finley’s Swingin’ A’s of Reggie, Catfish and Rollie in the Silly Seventies to the McGwire-Canseco Bash Brothers of the late Eighties and early Nineties, to the Giambi Brothers, “Big Three” pitchers, Billy Beane “Moneyball” era of 2000-06.
+The A's current slogan is "Green Collar Baseball."
+If that's supposed to be like "blue collar," it's a poor rewording of it: It makes them sound less like longshoremen on the Oakland side of the Bay, more like environmental activists on the San Francisco side.
+But the A's have usually had a blue-collar image, from Charlie Finley's Swingin' A's of Reggie, Catfish and Rollie in the Silly Seventies to the McGwire-Canseco Bash Brothers of the late Eighties and early Nineties, to the Giambi Brothers, "Big Three" pitchers, Billy Beane "Moneyball" era of 2000-06.

 After the Game.
 Oakland has a bit of a rough reputation, but, since the Coliseum is an island in a sea of parking, you won't be in any neighborhood, much less a bad one.
 But if you do want to go out for a postgame meal or drinks, be advised that some sections of town are crime-ridden.
 And, in this case, wearing Yankee gear might not be a good idea.
 It's probably best to stay within the area from the 12th Street/Oakland City Center BART station and Jack London Square, center of the city's nightlife.